 Hormone medication is usually in the form of injections, (which can vary from 1-2 for the cycle, or 1-2 per day).
 We know this sounds daunting, but your fertility nurse will be there to show you exactly how to give the injections.
-Having a partner involved is a good idea, you can watch and learn together to get it right, you will be proficient in this before you know it.

 We monitor your ovaries and check how the follicles are developing with blood tests and ultrasounds.
 Your medication may be adjusted if need be.
 You will have some transvaginal ultrasounds (where a probe is inserted internally).
 Our team will support you through these processes and make you as comfortable as possible.

 You will be monitored more frequently towards the end of the stimulation phase to time the ‘trigger injection’ accurately.
 The trigger injection gets the eggs ready for ovulation and your fertility nurse tells you exactly when to do the trigger injection.
-Your fertility specialist will schedule the egg retrieval appointment prior to ovulation.
+Your fertility doctor will schedule the egg retrieval appointment prior to ovulation.